Dnq191104/Portfolio/README.md

 Regression Design is a project about analysis and predicting the distance of projectile

 TOWS Analysis will figure out how to improve performance for Car hire business in Queensland

+SMC_ABC_model contains the application of the ABC Algorithm on the latent count model:
+* Multi-list model
+* Contingency table